Philadelphia Head-On Collision Lawyer

 Now you are dealing with the overwhelming grief from your loss, as well as the financial burden of planning a funeral nobody had anticipated.
 You might not know where to begin.

 But you may be burdened with these financial responsibilities for medical bills, lost wages, and funeral expenses for years to come.
-If your loved one was killed in an head on collision and the other driver was to blame, you may be entitled to compensation for your losses.
+If your loved one was killed in a head-on collision and the other driver was to blame, you may be entitled to compensation for your losses.

 Munley Law Personal Injury Attorneys is a close-knit family of Pennsylvania lawyers.
 We know how important family is.
-We want to help you recover from not only the emotional strain of this loss, but also the future financial strain.
-When you are ready to consider a possible Wrongful Death claim, your Philadelphia head on collision lawyer at Munley Law Personal Injury Attorneys will have the experience and passion to fight for you.
+We want to help you recover not only from the emotional strain of this loss, but also from the future financial strain.
+When you are ready to consider a possible Wrongful Death claim, your Philadelphia head-on collision lawyer at Munley Law Personal Injury Attorneys will have the experience and passion to fight for you.

 What Compensation Can the Family Receive in a Wrongful Death Claim?